Last updated on October 18, 2023

 If your opponent has split their back checkers be careful of slotting, particularly the 5-point or the bar-point.
-This would leave your checker at risk from a double direct hit.
-In this situation there is too much ground to be lost if your blot is hit.
+This would leave your checker at risk from a double direct hit (6 or less).
+In this situation, there is too much ground to be lost if your blot is hit.
 Likewise, if you have split your back checkers, slotting is generally a bad move, as it would leave three or more blots on the board.
 Taking risks is important, particularly early in the game, but there should be a limit to the level of exposure you are willing to take.

 There are other factors that determine when, and when not, to slot.
 These are based on the specifics of each position.
 Consider these questions before you decide on slotting:

 How strong is your opponent’s inner board?
 If they have a strong board, slotting becomes very risky, as a subsequent hit means you might struggle to re-enter from the bar.
 If their home board is weak, slotting becomes a much better option.
 Alternatively, if you have an anchor in your opponent’s home board, slotting becomes far less risky, as you have a point of re-entry if hit.